DownloadOur Forms Like Us

 Has the toothache you’ve been neglecting become too painful to ignore?
 Did an accidental elbow catch you off guard and knock out a tooth?
 Dr. Angela C. Ruff can help restore your smile with a comprehensive array of services and the latest technology.
 From first-aid tips over the phone to successful treatment at our office, we are here to help you and your loved ones when you need it most.
 If you experience a dental emergency in Fayetteville, don’t hesitate to contact us today!

 The term “dental emergency” typically refers to two categories.
 The first, are long-term infections or toothaches from poor oral hygiene and neglect.
 The other, are sudden, physical injuries that necessitate immediate attention.
-For your convenience, we have listed some advice on handling the most common dental emergencies.
+Our office is more than equipped to handle both, so don’t wait to call to get your urgent dental issue treated.
+With that said, we have listed some advice on handling the most common dental emergencies below.

 Are you still worried about what you should do if an urgent dental situation pops up?
 As an emergency dentist in Fayetteville, Dr. Ruff is well-equipped to handle these problems.
 When you call us with a dental emergency, our team will do our best to schedule an appointment for you as soon as we can.
 In the meantime, it may help to read through this list of some frequently asked questions regarding emergency dentistry.

 To ease your pain and minimize your risk of damage in future emergencies, you can create a dental emergency kit.
 In fact, we recommend making a few and placing them in easily accessible areas, like your car, your bathroom, or even your desk at work.
 Include the following items: